magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ### Add configuration bindings

-To create the binding between the CSS class values selected in our `quote_css` form field and our template, wee need to do two things:
+To create the binding between the CSS class values selected in our `quote_css` form field and our template, we need to do two things:

 1. Add a `<css>` binding element to the `quote` element in our `example_quote.xml` configuration file.
 2. Add a `css` binding attribute to the `<blockquote>` element in our HTML template files (`preview.html` and `master.html`).